 Treatment, therefore, involves trimming away the torn piece of the meniscus.
 This is done with miniature motorized instruments inserted through a tiny incision on the side of the knee.

 Meniscal injuries along the outer edge of the knee may be repaired rather than removed because the blood supply to this part of the meniscus is better, giving an improved chance of healing.

 Ligaments are strong bands of tissue that fasten the bone ends together and stabilize the joint.

 There are two ligaments inside the knee that can be reconstructed with the assistance of the arthroscope:

 Not all cruciate ligament injuries need to be reconstructed; it depends on your age, level of activity, type of activity, and what you expect from your knee.
-A frank discussion with your doctor will help both of you determine whether surgery would be beneficial.
+A frank discussion with your doctor will help both of you determine whether Treatment would be beneficial.